 - 5.1.e.
 The evaluations of a fellow's performance must be accessible for review by the fellow.
 (Core) - 5.1.f.
-Faculty evaluations of a fellow's performance must include review of fellow cases logged in the ACGME Case Log System.
+Faculty members must review fellow cases logged in the ACGME Case Log System.
 (Core) - 5.2.
 Fellow Evaluation: Final Evaluation